The majority of the young people we work with reduce or stop offending. Many go on to find education or employment.

 The most important outcomes of Carney’s Community so far have been the retention and engagement of at-risk young people and linking them into employment and education opportunities that are on offer in the borough.
 Cliff Hilderly, Wandsworth Borough Early Intervention Team

 A central element of our work is the ‘virtuous cycle’ where we encourage young people who have benefitted from the project to give something back, either to Carney’s Community or through positive community engagement.

-Youth crime and anti-social behaviour costs the UK Government at least £4bn a year.
-The average cost to hold someone in a Young Offender Institution is estimated at £47,137, but this estimate is conservative as it doesn’t take into account the social costs (estimated at £6,400 per crime) and the actual cost of the criminal offence committed by each young person.
+Youth crime and anti-social behavior cost the UK Government at least £4bn a year.
+The average cost to hold someone in a Young Offender Institution is estimated at £47,137, but this estimate is conservative as it doesn’t take into account the social costs (estimated at £6,400 per crime) and the actual cost of the criminal offense committed by each young person.